MetroQuiz/metroquiz_backend/README.md

 ### Jobs
 For scheduled jobs metriquiz uses Redis server, it should be configured in .env file.
 Particularly jobs used for countdown for a question answering

+### Commands
+Server has two commands:
+1. random -- generate random question for all stations to test server
+2. include_map JSON_MAP_FILE -- delete previous map and generate new one from json file

+To convert official [SVG map](https://www.mosmetro.ru/metro-map/) into our format use *map_parsing/parse_html.py* script, it will take **index.html** and generate from it map.json file

 ### Deploy
 Server can be deployed using **docker compose**, it contains postgresql db, redis and swift5 inside